Key Takeaways:

 Making sure you have the legal documents described above will give you access to important information, but, ideally, much of this information will come via speaking with your child.
 If your child will be away from home, discussing how much contact and what method will vary by child.
 It’ll also be a time for your child to stretch their wings and build their own experiences.
 Some may discover that their initial choice, whether it be college or career, may not be right for them, or they may not be making the most of the experience.
 This is an opportunity for you to coach them on being accountable as well as finding their own path.
 Whether your child is nearing their 18th birthday or has already crossed that threshold, consider the steps outlined above to help you both be prepared for the exciting road ahead.

-Brokerage services are offered through Wells Fargo Advisors.
-Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and non-bank affiliates of Wells Fargo & Company.
+Brokerage products and services are offered through Wells Fargo Advisors, a trade name used by Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and non-bank affiliates of Wells Fargo & Company.